The Queen Meets the Challenge

 But, the interesting thing is that the same two major world forces, atheistic communism—or if you talk more generally, humanism (secular humanism of which atheistic communism is merely one manifestation), and Islam are the two major world forces that threaten the church.
 Each of them will not really rest content short of genocide.
 I think that’s very obvious in respect to the statements of atheistic communism.

 Most of you are probably not in any way aware that Islam is probably an even more hate-filled force than communism.
 Atheistic communism is against Christianity but there are Christian churches that flourish in communist land.
 Not many, but there are some.
-You cannot find a flourishing Christian church in any Moslem country.
-Just look at the situation in Islamic countries where it is a crime punishable by death to preach the gospel to a Moslem and where for a Moslem to convert to Christianity is a crime punishable by death.
+You cannot find a flourishing Christian church in any Muslim country.
+Just look at the situation in Islamic countries where it is a crime punishable by death to preach the gospel to a Muslim and where for a Muslim to convert to Christianity is a crime punishable by death.
 The mark has been taken off Islam in the world today.
 I believe one of the final confrontations that’s going to come to the church is with Islam.
-The Moslems laugh at the Christians.
+The Muslims laugh at the Christians.
 They despise them.
 They think they’re soft and easily deceived and they’ll deceive them just as long as they can till they’re ready to destroy them.

 So the two same forces that threaten Israel threaten the church.
 We’re in exactly the same position that Esther was.
 If we don’t stand with the Jews we’ll be destroyed.
 We have an invisible relationship which obligates us, we have no choice.
 I believe that way.